 If you’re looking to trade commodities, most trading platforms in the UK will support precious metals like gold, silver, and platinum.
 You’ll also have the option of trading energies like oil and natural gas.
 The commodity scene is especially useful if you’re looking for a highly liquid marketplace that operates on a 24/7 basis.

 A stock market index allows you to invest in the wider economy, as opposed to trading a single stock.
 For example, if you wanted to gain exposure to the London Stock Exchange, you could invest in the FTSE100.
 This consists of the 100 largest companies that make up the London Stock Exchange.
 Other popular indexes include the NASDAQ 100, S&P 500, and Dow Jones.

 - Futures and trading Options

-If you’re an advanced trader that seeks sophisticated investment products, then you might want to consider futures and options.
+If you’re an advanced trader that seeks sophisticated investment products, then you might want to consider futures and trade options.
 These allow you to speculate on the future price of an asset without actually owning it.
 Most contracts come with a maturity of 3 months.

 An exchange-traded fund (ETF) is a financial product that seeks to track an asset, or group of assets.
 For example, if you wanted to invest in the global marijuana industry, but you don’t want to trade individual stocks, you could purchase an ETF that tracks the largest companies operating in the space.
 ETFs are available on virtually every asset class, and they even allow you to go short.